yifeng2019uwb/healthcare-ai-microservices/BACKLOG.md

 **Description**: Transformed project documentation to be interview-ready and established complete infrastructure foundation

 **What Was Accomplished**:
-- **Professional README**: Transformed from learning-focused to professional project presentation
+- **Professional README**: Transformed from MVP-focused to professional project presentation
 - **Architecture Diagram**: Added comprehensive system architecture visualization
 - **Infrastructure Setup**: Complete healthcare-infra/ with Terraform and config management
 - **CI/CD Pipeline**: GitHub Actions for automated build and testing